-Is Grape Root safe for dogs?
+Is it safe to use Grape Root for dogs?

 Oregon grape root aka holly-leaf barberry is considered a bitter tonic and a natural antibacterial for dogs.
-Holistic vets often use Oregon Grape root for it’s strong berberine alkaloids, antiseptics and medicinal properties for dogs with different types of infections including fungal infections.
+Holistic vets often use Oregon Grape root for its strong berberine alkaloids, antiseptics and medicinal properties for dogs with different types of infections including fungal infections.
 This bitter tasting herb naturally slows the growth of bacteria, impacts your dog’s bile production that’s responsible for breaking down fats and oils.
 It also works as an anti-inflammatory that helps to reduce inflammation and swelling.

 It’s an excellent alternative to using goldenseal for your dog since goldenseal is essentially going extinct from over-harvesting.
-Oregon grape is more common and has a wider range than goldenseal.
+Oregon grape root is more common and has a wider range than goldenseal.

 How Do I Use Oregon Grape Root for My Dog?

-Here’s 9 ways to use this herb for your dog
+Here are 9 ways to use this herb for your dog

 The following list shares the different conditions that dogs often experience and how this powerful herb may help.
 Keep in mind that Oregon Grape Root is bitter to taste and your dog might not like the taste.
 If you want to try using the herb, your best bet might be to syringe the formula directly into the back of your dog’s jowl or use capsules.
-Tincture will most likely work better than capsule form.
+The tincture will most likely work better than capsule form.

 Be sure to also read “How to Use” the herb and DO NOT ignore the precautions for this herb which also follows the list:

-- MRSA: Studies show that berberine containing plants like this herb contain 5′-MHC which allows antibiotics to have a positive effect on the MRSA cell.
+- MRSA: Studies show that berberine containing plants like this herb contains 5′-MHC which allows antibiotics to have a positive effect on the MRSA cell.
 Often times antibiotics will not work alone on MRSA which is a deadly infection.
 If you suspect your dog has MRSA, work with a holistic vet to use this herb correctly for this condition.

-- Atopic dermatitis, eczema and skin allergies: Believed to slow irregular skin cell growth, eradicate fungus and bacteria, reduce inflammation and relieve the itch associated with these skin conditions in dogs.
+- Atopic dermatitis, eczema, and skin allergies: Believed to slow irregular skin cell growth, eradicate fungus and bacteria, reduce inflammation and relieve the itch associated with these skin conditions in dogs.
 There are salves available or you can easily make a tea to use as a topical spray.
-Directions: You can use either tincture or dried herb to make a topical rinse.
+Directions: You can use either a tincture or dried herb to make a topical rinse.
 Using dried herb: Add 2 teaspoons of the herb to one 8 oz. cup of boiled water.
 Pour hot water over herbs and steep 15-20 minutes.
 Strain the liquid and make sure it’s still warm, but not hot.
 Using tincture: Add 5ml to 1/2 cup of warm water that has been previously boiled.
-Allow to cool until warm.
-Spray the skin: Using a spray mister, apply to your dog’s effected skin areas.
+Allow cooling until warm.
+Spray the skin: Using a spray mister, apply to your dog’s affected skin areas.
 Allow the rinse to penetrate the skin for 10-15 minutes before blotting dry.
 Do this twice daily until the skin heals.
-If your dog has a bad fungal or bacterial skin infection, consider using internally as well.
+If your dog has a bad fungal or bacterial skin infection, consider using it internally as well.

-- Urinary Tract Infections: The urinary tract excretes the alkaloid berberine which allows the herb to use it’s antimicrobial process to treat your dog’s urinary tract for any existing infection.
+- Urinary Tract Infections: The urinary tract excretes the alkaloid berberine which allows the herb to use its antimicrobial process to treat your dog’s urinary tract for any existing infection.
 Use internally by tincture or capsule form.
 You might also consider Uva Ursi.

 - Intestinal Infections and Diarrhea: For dogs with chronic diarrhea associated with a bacterial infection such as Giardia lamblia, Entamoeba histolytica (amoebas), Trichomonas vaginalis, and Leishmania donovani., Oregon Grape can do an amazing job at eliminating any infection and returning your dog’s stool to normal.
-Over using this herb can cause it to act as a laxative.
+Overusing this herb can cause it to act as a laxative.

 - Wounds: Oregon Grape is excellent for treating your dog’s wounds and for keeping the wound free of swelling and infection.
 Once the wound has been cleaned, use a clean cotton ball to dab some diluted tincture (oil infusion) onto the area.

-- Ear infection: If using Oregon Grape for an ear infection in your dog, you’ll want to use an oil infusion.
+- Ear infection: If using Oregon Grape for ear infection in your dog, you’ll want to use an oil infusion.
 You can do this by simply applying 1-5 drops to the affected ear once or twice a day until the condition is gone.
 Directions: Apply 5 drops of tincture to your dog’s ears twice daily until the infection is healed.
 We recommend cleaning the ears first with witch hazel; waiting 10 minutes and then applying the drops.